your-data-analystzain/Project101/README.md

 The analysis indicates a significant disparity between negative (60%) and positive (30%) reviews, a surprisingly high recommendation rate of 81% suggests that the company may be effectively converting customers despite negative feedbacks.

-Utilizing regression and classification analysis, I’ve been able to decipher what customers truly feel, pinpointing the main factors that drive satisfaction and dissatisfaction.

 ➡ Useful Insights :